ksaadDE/CoronaWashNews/README.md

 # Important Notice & Legal Stuff
 ### Allowed
-*sharing, building, cloneing, bug fixing, contribution  (small changes, without hitting "not allowed points")
+* sharing
+* building / recompiling
+* small modifications in peaceful manner (and not breaking the terms below)
+* fixing of security issues / bug fixes
+* Helping others

 If your changes hitting the points below in a peaceful way, please feel free to contact us.
 A written approval for specific usages is possible.

 ### Not allowed:
-*Fake News
+* Fake News
-*Wrong contributions
+* wrong contributions
-*Making money out of it (in anyway or any ressources) *Exchanging the names of the authors (in any way) *Using it for not inteded usage
+* Making money out of it (in anyway or any ressources)
-*Malware
+* Exchanging the names of the authors (in any way)
+* Using it for not inteded usage
+* Malware
-*Exploitment or Treatment of the user or his/her device(s) *Claiming that we are officals
+* Exploitment or Treatment of the user or his/her device(s)
+* Claiming that we are officals

 ### Copyright & Reminder self-care